 Operations.
 The framework shall enable efficient and streamlined operations and sustainment of the Integration Solutions.
-For example, for “Naming Conventions Framework”, an Integration Administrator shall be able to view API’s across projects in a single webpage screen and easily understand which API’s are associated with which projects and business processes.
+For example, for Naming Conventions Framework, an Integration Administrator shall be able to view APIs across projects in a single webpage screen and easily understand which APIs are associated with which projects and business processes.
 Furthermore, it provides aesthetics of having an easily understood and interpretable set of IT assets to manage